πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 stb_image for PNG/JPG

-The easiest way to read PNG/JPG/BMP/GIF in C is stb_image β€” a single-file, public-domain, header-only library.
+The easiest way to read PNG/JPG/BMP/GIF from C is stb_image β€” a single-file, public-domain, header-only library.

 Download